Slabkiy/SA-Board/README.md

 ##What is it?
 0_o

-SA - Board  it is the module for you site which allows you to draw on the interactive board together.
+SA - Board is а module for you site which allows you to draw on the interactive board together

 ##How it`s work?